While many photographers aspire to work with models from magazines, I love working with non-models!

 Case in point, for the image on the left, my subject’s body screams ‘I AM NERVOUS’ due to her hands and tensed shoulders.

-As general rule of thumb, people do not look good straight on into the camera.
+As a general rule of thumb, people do not look good straight on into the camera.
 Tilting your subject’s shoulders at a slight angle to the camera is always a good way to start.

 Non-models almost always do not know how to pose with their hands so folding them or playing with their hair just to stop them from thinking about them and helping them relax.